 Craig assists business clients with organizing and maintaining corporations and limited liability companies, including not-for-profit corporations.
 He has successfully obtained 501(c)(3) exempt status for both private foundations and public charities.
 Craig also routinely advises business clients on all manner of employment-related issues, assisting them with employment agreements, employee handbooks and policies, non-compete agreements, and severance agreements, among other items.

-Craig was named a 2015, 2016, and 2017 “Emerging Lawyer” by Leading Lawyers.
+Craig has been named as an “Emerging Lawyer” by Leading Lawyers each year since 2015.
 The Emerging Lawyer designation is reserved for the top two percent of Illinois attorneys who are 40 years old or younger or who have been practicing law for 10 years or less.
 Emerging Lawyers are selected based on a survey of their peers and review by the Leading Lawyers Advisory Board.
 Craig was recognized in the area of Trust, Will, & Estate Planning Law.

 Craig is a member of the boards of directors of Heritage Behavioral Health Center, Inc. and the Decatur Bar Association, and he is a Past President of the Central Illinois Estate Planning Council.
-Craig lives in Decatur with his wife, Kelli (Smith) Runyon.
+Craig lives in Decatur with his wife, Kelli (Smith) Runyon, and their son.